04 February 2021

 Is it possible to display complex data structures somewhat more conveniently?

 Naturally!
 The table() function comes in handy as it presents data in the form of an easy-to-read table.
-This mechanism can be especially convenient for previewing complicated JSONs coming from the API.
+This mechanism for tabular data can be a great support for previewing complicated JSONs coming from the API.
+An example:

 Timers in the developer console